RETAIL

 Mythic+ 101: Overcoming Anxiety

 In many of our chapters of the Mythic+ 101 Series, we have discussed tips, tricks, and information to help players take their first steps into Mythic+.
-However, what if someone is worried about their first run, or taking the leap into harder dungeons?
-In this chapter, we offer advice towards overcoming one of the most elusive hurdles players face in competitive game content — anxiety.
+But what if someone is worried about their first run or taking the leap into more difficult keystones?
+In this chapter, we offer advice towards overcoming one of the most elusive hurdles players may face in competitive game content — anxiety.

 Table of Contents

-Anxiety is defined as “fear or nervousness about what might happen.”
-This applies to gaming in many ways, but one of the most common triggers is a system that “ranks” or “scores” people.
-With every system comes its pros and cons.
+Merriam Webster defines anxiety as, “fear or nervousness about what might happen.”
+This applies to gaming in many ways, but one of the most common triggers for anxiety is a system that “ranks” or “scores” people.
+Every system has its pros and cons.
 On one hand, many players love competition; it motivates them to continually improve their skill as a player and feel good about their progress towards any number of goals.
-However, the comparison of skill can take a once relaxing activity and add a layer of angst.
+However, the comparison of individual player skill can take a once-relaxing activity and add a layer of angst.
 Ranking systems exist in all types of games, and are usually barriers for people who struggle with anxiety.
 World of Warcraft is no different in that Mythic+ increases in difficulty and has a public scoring system here on Raider.IO and displayed in-game.

 Anxiety in Mythic+ can present itself in various ways.
 The most common forms of anxiety for players in Mythic+ are: